fglock/PerlOnJava/README.md

 ### EmitterVisitor and EmitterContext
 - **EmitterVisitor**: Used to generate the bytecode for the operations within the method.
 - It traverses the AST and generates the corresponding ASM bytecode.
-- **EmitterContext**: Holds the current state of the Symbol Table and calling context (void, scalar, etc).
+- **EmitterContext**: Holds the current state of the Symbol Table and calling context (void, scalar, list).
 - **PrinterVisitor**: Provides pretty-print stringification for the AST.

 ### AST Nodes: *Node